 So, what is the minimum amount?

 Does it Make Sense To File Bankruptcy Given Your Debts And Other Factors?

-I think the real question most intend to ask is whether filing bankruptcy is prudent given the amount, and type, of debts they have.
+The real question is whether filing bankruptcy is prudent given the amount, and type, of debts that you have.
 This can only be answered after a comprehensive analysis of a client’s complete financial situation.

-For example, certain bankruptcies–such as a Chapter 13 individual bankruptcy— can be filed when the only debt one has is secured debt, such as a mortgage, in order to allow time to catch up on payments.
+For example, certain bankruptcies such as a Chapter 13 individual bankruptcy may be filed when the only debt one has is secured debt, such as a mortgage, in order to allow time to catch up on payments.

 For a Chapter 7 liquidation bankruptcy, I have filed cases for debtors who have had as little as $5,000 of total unsecured debt to those with over $5,000,000.

 In the case of the young man who had $5,000 of debt, which is admittedly an unusual amount on which to file a bankruptcy case, the situation was such that it was in his best overall interest–after analyzing his entire situation–to file a bankruptcy case.

 He was relatively uneducated, had a part-time minimum wage job, and no credit to speak of (the debt was a judgment from a traffic accident).
 Filing bankruptcy enabled him to get rid of the debt, which he was going to have a very difficult time paying off, and it also enabled him to clear his credit record, obtain a fresh start, and rebuild (or actually in his case, build) his credit.

 Several years later, he now has several credit cards (on which he is current with payments), a wife, a house with a picket fence, a dog and enough income to survive.